sao-eht/ehthops/docs/source/running.rst

   - *cf/* -- contains the control files for the pipeline named according to the pattern **cf[0-9]_b[1234x]_\***, where the first number denotes the stage and the second number/character denotes the band.
   - *SEFD/* -- contains the station SEFD values for the campaign
   - *VEX/* -- contains the correlated VEX files for the campaign

-Some notes on the command-line options:

-- The **-y** option sets the year of the campaign and consists of 4 numbers in the format <yyyy>.
-- The **-x** option is used to indicate that the linear polarization ALMA data in the archive must be linked from the *-haxp/* directories in the archive.
-When this option is set, **-m** is automatically set to indicate that mixedpol calibration is requested.
-  Note that the pattern to match (**-p**) must be the directory containing ALMA data in circular polarization (usually *"-hops"*) and not *"-haxp"*.
-- The **-m** option enables mixed polarization calibration.
-This option is used when the data are understood to be in hybrid polarization bases i.e. not all stations use the same polarization basis.
-It is possible for **-m** to be true and **-x** to be false, indicating that the mixed polarization data are all to be found under the *-hops/* directories in the archive.
-- The **-p** option sets the pattern to match for the HOPS input directories in the archival data while linking.
-  The default pattern is `e${OBSYEAR: -2}.*-$BAND-.*-hops/`.
-- The **-d** option sets the directory depth (level) to look for the HOPS input files in the archival data while linking.
-The default depth is `4`.

-The **-d** and **-p** options together determine the directory structure that will be created under **<stage>/data** by the pipeline and deserve special care.
-The basic assumptions made by the pipeline about data organization are described :ref:`here <data-organization>`.
-As noted there, the data are expected to be organized as *SRCDIR/CORRDAT/dir1/dir2/.../dirn/expt_no/scan_no/mk4_files*.

-For instance, if the data organization looks like *SRCDIR/CORRDAT/dir1/dir2/expt_no/scan_no/mk4_files*, then **-d** should be set to **4** and
-**-p** should be set to a pattern that matches the naming scheme of *dir2* (all directories at this level are expected to match this pattern).
-The pipeline will then create a directory structure under **<stage>/data** corresponding to *expt_no/scan_no/mk4_files*.

-These options exist to accommodate different data organization schemes for different data sets.

 .. note::
    Instructions to run as Docker image to be added.